hellosteadman/s3forme/README.md

 fine for smaller objects, but large objects, say a couple megabytes or greater, will show poor performance, since everything is being passed around in memory.
-With version 0.2.0 this has changed: Response sizes over a predefined limit is now automatically spooled to a temporary file.
+With version 0.2.0 this has changed: Response sizes over a predefined limit are now (by default) automatically spooled to a temporary file.
 This implies that data of an S3Object is available via a file like interface (not as a byte string as in previous versions).

 The AWSAuthConnection requests are all blocking - that is, the request will continue until all response data is downloaded, and you cannot look